pieteradejong/MacOS-Performance-Monitor/BUILD.md

-# Building and Running UptimeMonitor
+# Building and Running PerformanceMonitor

 ## Prerequisites